matteobecchi/timeseries_analysis/README.md

 Code for unsupervised clustering of time-correlated data.
 Reference to https://arxiv.org/abs/2402.07786 for further details.

 ## Input data
-A one-dimensional timeseries, computed on *N* particles for *T* frames.
+A one-dimensional time-series, computed on *N* particles for *T* frames.
 The input files must contain an array with shape *(N, T)* Supported formats: .npy, .npz, .txt.
-Also .xyz trajectories are supported.
+Also .xyz trajectories are supported, with the fifth column containing the data values.

 ## Usage
 Install the package using `pip install onion_clustering`.